🇯🇵 日本語 | 🇺🇸 English

 int x = 10; // ← OK (half-width space)

-If you see stray '\343' it is almost always a full-width character.
-Turn on "show full-width spaces" in your editor!
+If you see stray '\343', it's almost always a full-width character.
+Enable "show full-width spaces" in your editor.

 error: 'else' without a previous 'if'